raguay/ModalFileManager/README.md

 Currently, it can't transfer files to other programs with Drag and Drop due to a limitation of the web technologies used.
 I should be able to get past this limitation soon by using lower level commands to the operating system which I will be exploring with this new Wails 2 implementation.

 This file manager is designed around the same principle as Vim: a state controlled keyboard actions.
 The number of states isn't fixed, but very programmable.
 Therefore, an infinite number of keyboard configurations can be created and used.
 This is the main difference from other file managers.
+The Favorites extensions shows a good example of extending the number of states by adding a “fav” state.

 This picture shows Modal File Manager in it's default theme.